theMK2k/Media-Hoarder/DONE.md

 ### Other

+- [x] use slider for release year filtering (see IMDB Rating filter or Metacritic Score filter)
+- [x] implement store.setSetting with SQLite's `ON CONFLICT` method
 - [x] use user-defined language for localized numbers
 - [x] provide scraping details in snackbar during rescan
 - [x] use markdown for history